Marni Panas

-Marni Marcelle Panas is a Canadian LGBT activist.
-As a transgender woman, she has campaigned for LGBT causes.
+Marni Marcelle Panas is a Canadian LGBTQ activist.
+As a transgender woman, she has campaigned for LGBTQ causes.

 Biography

 Early life and education

 Panas was raised in a small town in Alberta.
 At birth, she was observed to be biologically male and her parents named her Marcel.
 Her family is Ukrainian Catholic.
 Panas has stated that members of her parish have been supportive of her as a transgender woman, that she would continue to be able to take Holy Communion, and that she would receive the Christian rite of burial as a woman.
 From "the age of six or seven," Panas became aware that she "didn't fit in to what was expected of [her] as a young boy."
 Around age 10, she began cross-dressing in her mother and sister's clothing.
 During her childhood, Panas struggled to fit in and was often ignored or rejected by other students.

 On June 11, 2015, Panas graduated from Athabasca University with a degree in Health Administration.